-Whether you need to delay a new computer purchase because of uncertain finances, or want to reduce your contribution to the e-waste problem, there is a lot you can do to stretch the lifespan of your existing system.
-The longevity of a computer is not dissimilar to the longevity of a human; partly, it comes down to responsible behaviour, genetics, and maybe, just luck.
+Whether you need to delay a new computer purchase because of uncertain finances or want to reduce your contribution to the e-waste problem, there is a lot you can do to stretch the lifespan of your existing system.
+The longevity of a computer is not dissimilar to the longevity of a human; partly, it comes down to responsible behavior, genetics, and maybe, just luck.

 - Don’t leave it sitting in hot sunlight.

 - Keep animals and children away.
 If you have to leave it unattended for a minute, put it somewhere less accessible.
 Or shut the lid, so that the screen and keyboard are protected.

 - Don’t leave it hanging off the edge of a desk, couch, chair, divan, etc…